Rowdy Tellez Player Props: Brewers vs. Orioles

-The Milwaukee Brewers, including Rowdy Tellez (.216 slugging percentage in past 10 games, including no home run), battle starting pitcher Dean Kremer and the Baltimore Orioles at American Family Field, Wednesday at 7:40 PM ET.
+Rowdy Tellez -- with a slugging percentage of .184 in his past 10 games, including no home runs) -- will be in action for the Milwaukee Brewers versus the Baltimore Orioles, with Kyle Bradish on the hill, on June 8 at 2:10 PM ET.

 Rowdy Tellez Game Info & Props vs. the Orioles